openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

     through the Communicated, Accepted, Deprecated, Removing, and Removed states.
 If the proposal isn't Accepted, the state transitions from Proposed to Abandoned.

-Possible states (with suggested information to include in JIRA ticket description):
+JIRA ticket states (with suggested information to include in ticket description):

 -  Proposed